rackerlabs/design-system/_component_design/table-variations.md

 Use the following guidelines when you consider which table variation to construct.

-Use a *condensed table* when you present a small amount of information.
-The condensed table format presents data concisely and is preferred over a bulleted list or a key-value list.

-Use a *dual-line* table when the text in a cell wraps to two or more lines.
+- Use a *multi-line* table when the text in a cell wraps to two or more lines.
 For example, use a dual-line table when two values are meaningfully related to each other and should be displayed in the same cell.

-Use a *dual-layout* table when you need to display data in two tables, one on the left and one on the right.
+- Use a *dual-layout* table when you need to display data in two tables, one on the left and one on the right.

-Use a *responsive table* when the table should adjust in size to accommodate the users' device display size.

 {% endcolumn %}